About the ACLU's Racial Justice Program

 The ACLU's Racial Justice Program (RJP) is dedicated to upholding racial equality and combating racism in all forms through litigation, community organizing and training, legislative initiatives, and public education to address the broad spectrum of issues that disproportionately and negatively impact people of color.
 The program currently challenges discrimination in education, housing, fair lending, policing, and the criminal justice system, and combats racial profiling, abusive debt collection practices, and discrimination in emergency custody proceedings involving the Indian Child Welfare Act.

-Sarah Hinger is a Staff Attorney with the ACLU Racial Justice Program, where her work focuses on education and youth justice.
+Sarah Hinger (she/her) is a Senior Staff Attorney with the ACLU Racial Justice Program, where her work focuses on education and youth justice.
 Her recent work includes representing plaintiffs in Kenny v.
 Wilson, challenging a vague South Carolina law making it a crime to disturb a school.
 This law is applied far more frequently to Black students, and was invoked in the arrest of a student and plaintiff in the case, when she spoke out in protest while witnessing a classmate violently ripped from her desk by a school police officer.
 Prior to joining the ACLU, Sarah was a Trial Attorney with the United States Department of Justice Civil Rights Division, Educational Opportunities Section, where she received the Assistant Attorney General’s Distinguished Service Award.
 At the Civil Rights Division, she litigated issues of desegregation, discriminatory school discipline, classroom equity, discrimination against English language learners and immigrant and refugee students, and Title IX.
 Sarah previously served as a Karpatkin Fellow with the ACLU Racial Justice Program and a fellow and staff attorney with the New Jersey Institute for Social Justice.
 She completed her J.D. at Columbia Law School, her M.Phil. at the University of Cambridge, and her B.A. at the University of Virginia.

-Amreeta Mathai is a staff attorney with the ACLU’s Racial Justice Program, where she specializes in Debtors’ Prison and Indigent Defense work.
+Amreeta Mathai (she/her) is a staff attorney with the ACLU’s Racial Justice Program, where she specializes in Debtors’ Prison and Indigent Defense work.
 Prior to joining the ACLU, Amreeta was a Team Leader and staff attorney at the Bronx Defenders where she co-managed an interdisciplinary, holistic team of 41 advocates in criminal, civil, family and immigration defense.
 As a civil attorney on an interdisciplinary defense team, she directly represented clients in a variety of civil proceedings stemming from interactions with the criminal justice system including eviction proceedings in civil court and administrative fora, employment hearings, and public benefits hearings.
 Amreeta also served as a Lecturer-in-Law in the clinical program at Columbia Law School where she lectured on holistic public defense.
 After graduating from law school, Amreeta clerked for the Honorable Ivan L.R.
 Lemelle in the Eastern District of Louisiana.
 While in law school, Amreeta participated in the Predatory Lending Prevention/Consumer Protection Clinic in Jamaica Plains, Boston, the Harvard Human Rights Clinic and interned with plaintiff side employment firm Vladeck, Raskin & Clark, P.C as well as the ACLU’s National Security Program.
 Amreeta received her J.D. from Harvard Law School, her M.Phil. in Development Studies from the University of Oxford and her B.A. in History from the University of Chicago.